EU lawmakers lift the immunity of 3 Catalan separatists

 “It’s evident that there are people in the conservative group, in the EPP, and among the Socialists that have voted against,” he told Spanish broadcaster TVE.

-The 2017 independence vote in favor of Catalonia breaking away from Spain won by a landslide but the central government in Madrid declared the vote illegal and unconstitutional.
+The 2017 independence vote in favor of Catalonia breaking away from Spain was a landslide but those in favor of Spanish unity spurned the vote.
+The central government in Madrid declared the vote illegal and unconstitutional.
 Hundreds of people in Catalonia were injured in a police crackdown on the day of the poll.

 Spain has attempted to have Puigdemont returned for trial but failed to convince Belgian justice authorities to extradite him.
 Spain could well start new efforts now to have him extradited but Puigdemont has vowed to fight on.